 Touchstone Village is a Transitional Living program that has been developed out of a community need.
 According to the National Survey of Homeless Assistance Providers and Clients, 12% of the homeless population was 17-24 years old.
 Within three years of aging out of the foster care system, the Annie Casey Foundation reports that 37% will be incarcerated and 50% will be homeless at some point, becoming our new homeless and “disconnected” population.

-Touchstone Village provides transitional living services to young adults ages 18-21 that may be homeless, aging out of foster care or in a variety of other situations which limit self-sufficiency.
+Currently, Touchstone Village operates on YCC’s campus located in Duval County.
+Touchstone Village provides transitional living services to young adults, ages 18-21, who may be homeless, aging out of foster care or in a variety of other situations which limit self-sufficiency.

 Touchstone Village provides each resident with:

-- Rental of an individual apartment on YCC’s campus for a nominal fee
+- Rental of either an individual apartment (Duval County) or a shared living space (Moosehaven Clay County) for a nominal fee

 - Life skills training